site.trailingSlash config—Nuxt SEO applies it to sitemaps and canonicalsA trailing slash is the "/" at the end of a URL:

 })

-This will automatically add trailing slashes to your sitemap, canonical URLs and more.
+This will automatically add trailing slashes to your sitemap, canonical URLs, and internal links generated by Nuxt SEO modules.

 export default defineNuxtConfig({